art-suite/art-suite-foundations/packages/art-testbench/README.md

 Art-Suite Testing and Benchmarking tools.

 Right now:
-* wrapper and extensions for Mocha and Chai
+* wrapper and extensions for Jest & Mocha

 ###  Future
-* Chai is already mostly replaced, plan to drop it.
+* Jest is the main supported platform at this point
 * Mocha is already highly augmented, plan to drop it.

 ### Todo